 Upon earning his MBA from Wharton, David Scott moved to Atlanta, Georgia and started his own advertising business, Dayn-Mark Advertising.
 He represented several major corporations as clients.
 He created and performed in the Georgia PBS Emmy-award winning television production “Langston!” about the poetry and life of the great African-American poet and playwright Langston Hughes.
 He also created and was the voice for the award-winning national radio program “Inside Black America,” which was heard on radio stations across the United States.

 Georgia State Political Career

 David Scott began his political career in 1972 by working on Andrew Young’s successful congressional campaign.
 In 1974, he was elected as a Georgia State Representative, where he served from 1975 to 1982.
 As State Representative, he authored laws to provide for gun safety, including creating background checks for gun purchases.
-He also made it a felony to knowingly sell or provide a firearm to a child or minor and he held parents and guardian responsible for keeping their firearms away from children.
-Representative Scott worked to create Peachcare, the health insurance program for children.
+He also made it a felony to knowingly sell or provide a firearm to a child or minor and held parents and guardians responsible for keeping their firearms away from children.
+Representative Scott helped create Peachcare, the health insurance program for children.

 In 1982, David Scott was elected as a Georgia State Senator, where he served from 1983 to 2002.
 In the Senate, he successfully passed several major laws including a moment of silence for reflection or prayer in Georgia’s public schools.
 He wrote the Georgia law that gives women with breast cancer surgery the right to determine their length of stay in the hospital and level of medical care in consultation with their physician, rather than having insurance companies make such critical health decisions.
 He authored the law to limit and restrict landfills in residential neighborhoods, cleaning rivers and streams, and protecting underground water aquifers.
 He also passed the state law to provide sex education and AIDS prevention instruction in Georgia public schools.